 It is no secret that going through a divorce is expensive.
 Although there is very little that you can do about certain costs of your divorce, such as what you may or may not lose during property division hearings, there is one area of expenses you can control.
 That is your legal fees and costs.
-All divorce attorneys in Jacksonville will charge something to legally represent you during the process, and the advice and counsel they bring to your case is invaluable.
+All divorce attorneys in Jacksonville will charge something to legally represent you during the process, and the advice and counsel they bring to your case are invaluable.
 Still, there are some ways that you can keep the legal costs down, so you do not face unexpected charges in the future.
 Your Jacksonville divorce lawyer can explain to you in your initial consultation how to keep your legal costs down but here are some basic tips.

 Call and Email Only When You Have To

 Most divorce lawyers in Jacksonville will charge you for every time they devote to answering your phone calls and emails.
 However, you likely want them to spend this time preparing for your trial, mediation, or other aspects of your case.
-You will have may questions during the divorce process, and you deserve to have them answered.
+You will have many questions during the divorce process, and you deserve to have them answered.
 Instead of incurring fees every time you have a question, prepare a list of questions, and ask them all at once.
 Your Jacksonville divorce lawyer will still charge you, but you will likely incur fewer legal fees.

 Provide Information Promptly